craterdog/go-collection-framework/README.md

 ### Overview
-This project provides a Go based framework containing generic interfaces and collection types for common high-level collections.
-It is meant to augment or replace the use of the native Go array, slice and map types.
+This project provides a Go based framework containing generic interfaces and class types for common high-level collections.
+It provides a higher-level of abstraction than the low-level native array, slice and map types.

 ### Quick Links
 For more information on this project click on the following links: